CIS5650-Fall-2025/Project3-CUDA-Path-Tracer/README.md

 ## Bloopers! :D

+Use the wrong random number generator and suddenly you're in a horror game
 ![uses rng instead of makeSeededRandomEngine](img/uses%20rng%20instead%20of%20makeSeededRandomEngine.png)

 Something bad is happening...
 I don't think this is denoising
 ![denoiseBlooper](img/blooper.png)

+Not sure what happened here while I was debugging
 ![what](img/what.png)

 ---
 ## Meet the Dev! :wave: